jeremytammik/tbc/a/2013_pernickety.md

 <hr/>

-Here is a link to the markkdown source code for this blog post:
+Here is a link to the markdown source code for this blog post:

 For the C# code colourisation, I used to use Visual Studio and its tools: